comunica/website/pages/docs/2_modify/1_getting_started/5_contribute_actor.md

 This will install the dependencies of all modules.
-After that, all [Comunica packages](https://github.com/comunica/comunica/tree/master/packages) are available in the `packages/` folder and can be used in a development environment, such as querying with [Comunica SPARQL (`engines/query-sparql`)](https://github.com/comunica/comunica/tree/master/engines/query-sparql).
+After that, all [Comunica packages](https://github.com/comunica/comunica/tree/master/packages) are available in the `packages/` folder and can be used in a development environment.
+All pre-built [Comunica engines and configs](https://github.com/comunica/comunica/tree/master/engines) are available in the `engines/` folder such as querying with [Comunica SPARQL (`engines/query-sparql`)](https://github.com/comunica/comunica/tree/master/engines/query-sparql).

 A good git practise is to develop on **feature branches**.
 For this, branch from the `master` as follows: